Chemistry Associate in Science for Transfer Degree

-The Associate in Science in Chemistry for Transfer (AS-T) is intended for students who plan to transfer and complete a Bachelor's degree in Chemistry, or a similar major at a CSU campus.
-It serves the diverse needs of students who wish to obtain a broad and an in-depth understanding of the field.
-The Chemistry Department offers comprehensive and integrative studies in each of the introductory courses of Chemistry.
-The AS-T in Chemistry is designed to prepare students who wish to pursue a Bachelor's Degree from a four-year institution.
+The Associate in Science for Transfer (AS-T) in Chemistry is intended for students who plan to transfer and complete a Bachelor's degree in Chemistry, or a similar major at a CSU campus.
+It serves the diverse needs of students who wish to obtain a broad and in-depth understanding of the field.
+The Chemistry Department offers comprehensive and integrative studies in each of the introductory courses in Chemistry.
+This AS-T in Chemistry is designed to prepare students who wish to pursue a Bachelor's Degree from a four-year institution.
 At the four-year institution, students may choose to specialize in one particular aspect of chemistry, such as Environmental Chemistry, Organic Chemistry, Atmospheric Chemistry, or Physical Chemistry.
-The objective of this degree is to delineate a successful career path for our community college students entering the Chemistry program and to provide opportunities that explore the Chemistry major.
+The objective of this degree is to delineate a successful career path for community college students entering the Chemistry program and to provide opportunities to explore the Chemistry major.

 The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
 Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.